jaxbot/club/_src/workshops/09-frontend-workshop.md

 Once again, a high-level explanation will be necessary for all of this.

-`.item` has been given a nice amount of padding, the "Roboto Slab" typeface, a
+`.item` has been given a nice amount of padding, the "Roboto Slab" typeface, a bottom border, and a faded black text color.

 `.item .itemTitle` has been assigned a `position`, `padding-bottom`, `background`, and `box-shadow` property.
 The result is an off-white card with a subtle shadow that bottom padding for the "add" button.